GrzegorzBlok/FastRsyncNet/README.md

  * XxHash3 - signature size 6.96 MB, signature calculation time 5196 ms
  * MD5

 The signature sizes and calculation times are to provide some insights on relative perfomance.
-The real perfomance on you system will vary greatly.
+The real perfomance on your system will vary greatly.
 The benchmark had been run against 0.99 GB file.

 Following rolling checksum algorithms are available:

  * Adler32RollingChecksum - default algorithm, it uses low level optimization that makes it faster but provides worse quality of checksum
  * Adler32RollingChecksumV2 - the original Adler32 algorithm implementation, slower but better quality of checksum

 ## GZip compression that is rsync compatible [![NuGet](https://img.shields.io/nuget/v/FastRsyncNet.Compression.svg?style=flat)](https://www.nuget.org/packages/FastRsyncNet.Compression/)
-If you synchronize compressed file, a small change in a compressed file may force rsync algorithm to synchronize whole compressed file, instead of just the changed blocks.
+If you synchronize a compressed file, a small change in a compressed file may force rsync algorithm to synchronize whole compressed file, instead of just the changed blocks.
 To fix this, a custom GZip compression method may be used that periodically reset the compressor state to make it block-sync friendly.
 Install [FastRsyncNet.Compression](https://www.nuget.org/packages/FastRsyncNet.Compression/) package and use following method:
 ```csharp
 FastRsync.Compression.GZip.Compress(Stream sourceStream, Stream destStream)
 ```